Published on November 15, 2024 by Ankit Agrawal

 -

-Tax cuts: Trump’s election promises could lead to modifications in the 2017 Tax Cuts and Jobs Act (TCJA) by 2025, potentially affecting individual, corporate and capital gain tax rates.
+Tax cuts: Tax cuts: Trump’s election promises could lead to modifications in the 2017 Tax Cuts and Jobs Act (TCJA) by 2025, potentially affecting individual, corporate and capital gain tax rates.
 For instance, he plans to lower the corporate income tax rate from 21% to as low as 15%, which could widen the fiscal deficit.
 Moreover, the changes could significantly impact individual investors, businesses and the government’s fiscal outlook.
-According to a recent Committee for a Responsible Federal Budget estimate, federal debt could increase USD7.8tn over the next decade because of Trump’s comprehensive policies, not just tax changes.
+According to a recent Committee for a Responsible Federal Budget estimate, federal debt could increase USD7.8tn over the next decade because of US economic policies initiated by the Trump administration, not just tax changes.

 Market reactions and outlook